 This could easily be served as a Christmas brunch item rather than a dessert.
 We had some leftovers and enjoyed them the next morning ourselves.

 In a bowl mix the coffee cake mix (in white bag), 1 egg, 1/2 bag of brown sugar mix (in box) and liquid from canned fruit.
-Preheat oven to 350 degrees F now.
+Then you’re going to want to preheat your oven to 350 degrees F now so it’s ready.

 - Our chocolate cherry dump cake is incredibly good.
 All you need is chocolate cake mix and pie filling really.